impsik/kubernetes/README.md

 My kubernetes related ansible playbooks

 **build.yml**
+Make this playbook executable `chmod +x build.yml` and run it: `./build.yml`

 This playbook will build kubernetes cluster, installs cert-manager and Rancher. config file is generated from jinja2 template.

 Define your variables in that file, add more master and/or worker nodes.
+If you need to add new nodes after first, add nodes and run build.yml again.

 Define your cluster name and hostname.
 Hostname can't be IP address.